Ivsmcrew/AdaptivePlatform/README.md

 It was my start point in the world of frontend

 *PS: The only problem that I could not solve is the integration of a custom scroll.
-When integrating on the page, the FLEX property broke without a clear reason, so I had to refuse this idea (the last commit in the Master branch)*
+When integrating on the page, the FLEX property broke without a clear reason, so I had to refuse this idea (the last commit in the master branch)*

 <sub> *Screenshot of the landing:* </sub>
 ![Screenshot of the page](./images/adaptive-platform.PNG)